ELENA-LANG/tutorials/DispatchingResult/readme.md

 it would be good to dispatch it by expected result as well.
 In this case we will have to declare a default method implementation which will be called if we use weak method calls.

+The main drawback is that it can be used only with strong-typed variables.

 In the following code we dispatch the property Value by providing the expected returning value:

     import extensions;